-Secretary of State Mike Pompeo Confirms He Was On Phone For Trump's Call To Zelenskiy
+Secretary of State Mike Pompeo Confirms He Was On Trump's Call With Zelenskiy

-Secretary of State Mike Pompeo Confirms He Was On Phone For Trump's Call To Zelenskiy
+Secretary of State Mike Pompeo Confirms He Was On Trump's Call With Zelenskiy

 Secretary of State Mike Pompeo has publicly acknowledged that he was listening to the July 25 phone call between President Trump and Ukrainian President Volodymyr Zelenskiy that has sparked an impeachment inquiry.